SAP-samples/partner-reference-application/Tutorials/34b-Multi-Tenancy-Provisioning-Connect-S4HC.md

 ## Test

 1. To test the integration and single sign-on authentication, open the SAP S/4HANA Cloud launchpad and log on using your SAP S/4HANA Cloud user.
-2. Launch Poetry Slams application via the custom tile on the SAP S/4HANA Cloud launchpad.
+2. Launch Poetry Slams application using the the custom tile on the SAP S/4HANA Cloud launchpad.
 3. The Poetry Slams application opens in a new browser tab without any additional authentication prompt.
     1. Open a poetry slam that is *published* or *fully booked* and create a project in SAP S/4HANA Cloud.
     2. Check that the navigation to the project in SAP S/4HANA Cloud works.
-4. Launch the Visitors application via the custom tile on the SAP S/4HANA Cloud launchpad.
+4. Launch the Visitors application using the the custom tile on the SAP S/4HANA Cloud launchpad.
 5. The Visitors application opens in a new browser tab without any additional authentication prompt.

 <img src="./images/34_mt_s4hc_launchpad.png">